Why Are Pollinators In Trouble?

 Everyone can help pollinators, and the more people that get involved, the better the chance our pollinators will have.

 Adding pollinator-friendly habitat is one of the most significant things each of us can do.
 Having a small home garden, planting pollinator friendly plants on farms, at schools, in corporate landscapes or even in public spaces all can mage a big impact.
 Pollinators don’t seem to be phased by city life, as long as there are plots and patches of flowers and food for them to find.
 Please come visit our LandUse Learning Center or click here for ecoregional planting guides to learn more about pollinator friendly plant species.
+Or visit our publication on Steps for Success for Milkweed and Monarchs for the Inland SoCal Valleys, for more specific information on how you can help Monarch butterflies.

 Adding natural habitat or pollinator gardening near community gardens and farm systems can also increases urban agricultural yields.
 Having farm hedgerows can also increase beneficial insect activity.